neilvarshney/Fake-News-Detector/README.md

 ## Model Training

-The model is trained on the Kaggle Fake and Real News Dataset.
+The model is trained on the Kaggle Fake and Real News Dataset, which contains:
+- True news articles from Reuters (labeled as 1)
+- Fake news articles from various unreliable sources (labeled as 0)

+Dataset Characteristics:
+- Time Period: Articles from 2016-2017
+- Article Types: Political news and current events
+- Source Distribution:
+  - True news: Reuters articles
+  - Fake news: Various unreliable news websites
+- Average article length: 500-1000 words
+- Balanced dataset with equal number of true and fake articles

 The training process:
 1. Uses BERT to generate embeddings for news articles
 2. Trains a Logistic Regression classifier on these embeddings
 3. Saves the trained model for future use

+The dataset is preprocessed by:
+- Removing URLs and special characters
+- Converting text to lowercase
+- Truncating articles to 256 tokens for BERT processing
+- Splitting into 80% training and 20% testing sets

+Note: The model is specifically trained on political news and current events from 2016-2017.
+While it can analyze other types of news, its accuracy may vary for different topics or time periods.

 ## Security Features